- Free Articles

 The following taping technique uses Dynamic Tape which can be purchased HERE.

 NB: If you find that you experience some discomfort when leaving the tape on for more than a few hours, it is good to try doing some specific hands on massage/release techniques before applying the tape.
 I find this very helpful in more rapidly improving the alignment of the toe.
-Please chat to your local treating therapist for advice on this, or visit us at Perfect Form Physio for expert guidance.
+Please chat to your local treating therapist for advice on this.

 However, correcting the placement of the toe is actually a tiny part of the rehabilitation of a bunion.
 One of the most important factors is being able to identify and correct all of the contributing factors to ensure that your bunion does not get any worse.
 In some cases you can dramatically alter the appearance of the big toe and significantly decrease pain levels.